-In accordance with the Student Pregnancy Policy by the Office of Civil Rights (OCR), TCONHS must excuse a student's absences because of pregnancy or childbirth for as long as the student's physician or other appropriately qualified care provider deems the absences medically necessary.
+In accordance with the Student Pregnancy Policy, by the Office of Civil Rights (OCR), TCONHS must excuse a student's absences because of pregnancy or childbirth for as long as the student's physician or other appropriately qualified care provider deems the absences medically necessary.
 In addition, when a student returns to school, they must be allowed to return to the same academic status as before their medical leave began.

-TCONHS cannot and will not require a pregnant student to obtain a doctor's permission before allowing them to attend school late in the pregnancy unless the student is asking for assistance or has a "high risk" pregnancy.
-If a faculty member is worried about the health or safety of a student, it is acceptable for the faculty member to inquire about the student's limitation, but only when it pertains to the student's successful completion of the course.
-TCONHS shall not require a pregnant student to produce a doctor's note in order to participate in school or academic activities unless the same requirement to obtain a doctor's note applies to all students being treated by a doctor.
+TCONHS will not require a pregnant student to obtain a doctor's permission before allowing them to attend school late in the pregnancy unless the student is asking for assistance or has a "high risk" pregnancy.
+If a faculty member is concerned about the health or safety of a student, the faculty member may inquire of the student about any limitation(s) pertaining to the student's successful completion of the course.
+TCONHS does not require a pregnant/birthing student to produce a health care provider's note in order to participate in academic or other college activities unless the same requirement is required of all students who are being treated by a health care provider.

-TCONHS shall not tolerate harassment or discrimination of any form towards pregnant women.
+TCONHS shall not tolerate harassment or discrimination of any form towards pregnant students.
 TCONHS shall take prompt and effective steps to end pregnancy-related harassment or discrimination, prevent its recurrence, and eliminate hostile environments created by the harassment or discrimination.
-It is a Title IX violation if the pregnancyrelated harassment by employees, students, or third parties is sufficiently serious that it interferes with a student's ability to benefit from or participate in the college's program, and the harassment is encouraged, tolerated, not adequately addressed, or ignored by the college's employees.
+It is a Title IX violation if the pregnancy-related harassment by employees, students, or third parties is sufficiently serious that it interferes with a student's ability to benefit from or participate in the college's program, and the harassment is encouraged, tolerated, not adequately addressed, or ignored by the College's employees.